eugenehan94/Angular-Material-Cocktail-Website/README.md

 ![MobileBeverageViewGif](https://user-images.githubusercontent.com/59939048/208267103-d3e1c9e7-98d5-4a42-be32-72634767036b.gif)

 ### To Run Project
 Once you've cloned the project, run "npm install" to get all dependencies.

-Then, on local run "npm start" then on another terminal run "json-server --watch db.json"
+Then, on local run "npm start" then on another terminal run "json-server --watch db.json" Make sure both are running.